zitouni/oai-cn5g-fed/docs/CONFIGURATION.md

         'milenage', '63bfa50ee6523365ff14c1f45f88737d', NULL, NULL, NULL, NULL, '208950000000031');
 ```

-If you configure `use_local_subscription_info: no` in SMF, you also have to add the subscription info for your UE in the
+If you configure `use_local_subscription_info: no` in SMF, you also have to add the session management subscription info
-database:
+for your UE in the database:

 ```sql
 INSERT INTO `SessionManagementSubscriptionData` (`ueid`, `servingPlmnid`, `singleNssai`, `dnnConfigurations`)